raaaimund/raaaimund.github.io/_posts/2022-07-14-indiita-workshop.md

 	Rodrigo Díaz Concha - Build powerful distributed applications with Dapr and .NET - NDC Porto 2022
 </div>

-At the [IndiaFOSS 2.0 conference]({% post_url 2022-07-28-indiafoss-2022 %}){:target="_blank"} I got introduced to another really interesting tool called [Beckn](https://becknprotocol.io/){:target="_blank"} for creating open and decentralized applications.
+At the [IndiaFOSS 2.0 conference]({% post_url 2022-07-28-indiafoss-2022 %}){:target="_blank"}, I got introduced to another really interesting tool called [Beckn](https://becknprotocol.io/){:target="_blank"} for creating open and decentralized applications.

 > Beckn is an open protocol that allows local businesses across any industry to be discovered and engaged by any beckn-enabled application.
 >
 > (Beckn)

-Also many kudos to [Osheen Mahajan](https://www.linkedin.com/in/osheen-mahajan/){:target="_blank"} for the really nice presentation and thanks to [Nikhil Aparajit](https://www.linkedin.com/in/nikhil-aparajit/){:target="_blank"} for the lovely gift - a IEEE usb stick.
+Also many kudos to [Osheen Mahajan](https://www.linkedin.com/in/osheen-mahajan/){:target="_blank"} for the really nice presentation and thanks to [Nikhil Aparajit](https://www.linkedin.com/in/nikhil-aparajit/){:target="_blank"} for the lovely gift - an IEEE usb stick.

-Another interesting session at day 1 was "Fairness in Platform Labor".
+Another interesting session on day 1 was "Fairness in Platform Labor".
 Please do not mistake me - all sessions were really interesting.
 The team from [Fairwork](https://fair.work/){:target="_blank"} introduced the project's goal, principles, how companies get rated, and some ratings of platform work companies that make business in India.

-> Our goal is to show that better, and fairer, jobs are possible in the platform economy.
+> Our goal is to show that better, and fairer jobs are possible in the platform economy.
 >
 > (The Fairwork project)

 The rating or scoring is based on the [five principles fair pay, fair conditions, fair contracts, fair management, and fair representation](https://fair.work/en/fw/principles/){:target="_blank"}.
-Points for fullfillment of the next principles will be only given if the previous principles are fullfilled (e.g. if fair pay is not fullfilled, then there cannot be any points for the next principles like fair conditions, fair contracts, ...).
-In India the most common mobility as a service providers (e.g. Uber, Ola) score 0 points in the [ratings of 2021 in India](https://fair.work/en/ratings/india/){:target="_blank"}.
+Points for the fulfillment of the next principles will be only given if the previous principles are fulfilled (e.g. if fair pay is not fulfilled, then there cannot be any points for the next principles like fair conditions, fair contracts, ...).
+In India the most common mobility-as-a-service providers (e.g. Uber, Ola) score 0 points in the [ratings of 2021 in India](https://fair.work/en/ratings/india/){:target="_blank"}.
 If you are interested, there are also [ratings for companies in Austria in 2022](https://fair.work/en/ratings/austria/){:target="_blank"}.

 > The gig economy is growing fast, but workers on these platforms often experience low pay, poor conditions, and a lack of job security.
 >